 And watch time is the most important thing for YouTube.

 So rather than trust your intuition or trying to create a ritual, publish your videos when your viewers are online.

 Why the posting time doesn’t matter much if you’re just starting out on YouTube

-- The YouTube algorithm doesn’t trust your small channel and won’t recommend your content when you publish it.
-And you will most likely will have to wait weeks (sometimes months) before ranking for your target keyword in the YouTube search.
+And you will most likely have to wait weeks (sometimes months) before ranking for your target keyword in the YouTube search.

-- you upload daily as part of your strategy (like a gaming channel, for example), or
+- you upload daily as part of your content strategy (like a gaming channel, for example), or

-- you absolutely want to publish to synchronise with an even or news
+- you absolutely want to publish to synchronize with an even or the news

-… it’s best to space your videos 48 hours apart.
+… it’s best to space your videos 1 day apart (at least).

 And most importantly: focus on creating more epic videos.

 Over time, the YouTube algorithm will get a better sense of how your videos perform and recommend to more and more people.